-The Panel endorsed
+The Panel endorsed the Executive's current approach to special deals which can be summarised as follows:

-- 3. Where a transaction constitutes a special deal but not of a nature that is otherwise explicitly covered by the Executive's currentNotes to Rule 25, the Executive will approach to special deals which can be summarisedthese cases as follows: - (i) Ifif a special deal arrangement is capable of being extended to all other shareholders, it should be so extended; - (ii) Hif a special deal arrangement is not capable of being extended to shareholders but the special benefit received by the counter-party shareholder(s) can be quantified, the value of the benefit should be appropriately reflected in the offer price; - (iii) Hif a special deal arrangement is not capable of being extended and the special benefit conferred on the counter-party shareholder(s) cannot be quantified, in cases where considered appropriate, the Executive may consent to these deals subject to compliance with the requirements of Note 4 to Rule 25, in particular, that (a) an independent financial adviser to the offeree company publicly states that in its opinion the terms of the transaction are fair and reasonable; and (b) the transaction is approved at a general meeting of the offeree company's shareholders who are not involved in or interested in the transaction.
+- (i) If a special deal arrangement is capable of being extended to all other shareholders, it should be so extended; - (ii) If a special deal arrangement is not capable of being extended to shareholders but the special benefit received by the counter-party shareholder(s) can be quantified, the value of the benefit should be appropriately reflected in the offer price; - (iii) If a special deal arrangement is not capable of being extended and the special benefit conferred on the counter-party shareholder(s) cannot be quantified, in cases where considered appropriate, the Executive may consent to these deals subject to compliance with the requirements of Note 4 to Rule 25, in particular, that (a) an independent financial adviser to the offeree company publicly states that in its opinion the terms of the transaction are fair and reasonable; and (b) the transaction is approved at a general meeting of the offeree company's shareholders who are not involved in or interested in the transaction.

-- 4. Examples of the third type of arrangement mentioned above include: - (a) Salesale of assets between the offeror and a shareholder most often by its very nature the sale of an asset is not capable of being extended to all shareholders.
-In practice difficulties arise regarding such sales if they constitute special deals and cannot be valued (such as the sale of a brand or an asset that includes "goodwill" value) and hence it is not possible to extend the benefit to all shareholders; - (b) Thethe entering into of business, shareholders' or other cooperation agreements between the offeror and a shareholder - again it is often highly problematic if not impossible to ascribe an objective value to an agreement, in particular, one that relates to co-operation; and - (c) Serviceservice and management agreements between the offeree company and outgoing shareholders or senior management examples of such incentives might be enhanced contractual terms, share options grants from the offeror, or a position on the board of the offeror.
+Examples of the third type of arrangement mentioned above include:

+- (a) Sale of assets between the offeror and a shareholder most often by its very nature the sale of an asset is not capable of being extended to all shareholders.
+In practice difficulties arise regarding such sales if they constitute special deals and cannot be valued (such as the sale of a brand or an asset that includes "goodwill" value) and hence it is not possible to extend the benefit to all shareholders; - (b) The entering into of business, shareholders' or other cooperation agreements between the offeror and a shareholder - again it is often highly problematic if not impossible to ascribe an objective value to an agreement, in particular, one that relates to co-operation; and - (c) Service and management agreements between the offeree company and outgoing shareholders or senior management - examples of such incentives might be enhanced contractual terms, share options grants from the offeror, or a position on the board of the offeror.
 Given that management incentives can be substantial, the Executive believes that the process for applying for the Executive's consent to service or other management contracts should be no less stringent than that for a disposal of offeree assets (i.e. the full Note 4 requirements should apply).